Door County Lighthouse Festival

 Many visitors and locals know this historical treasure as the “Birdcage Lighthouse.”
 Old Baileys Harbor Lighthouse earned its name from the lantern room’s strange birdcage-like design.
 The lighthouse was erected on an island near Baileys Harbor in 1852.
 By 1866 the lighthouse had signification deterioration and it was decided it would be rebuilt.

 However, by the time the construction was about to begin they realized range lights would serve the harbor better.
 It was also decided that a light on Cana Island would help.
 So, the Old Baileys was shut down.
 Now it is privately owned and cannot be visited by the public, but many boat tours sail by to catch a glimpse of its unique structure.
+You can also catch glimpse from downtown or via a kayak tour.

 3. Cana Island Lighthouse